sweetbbak/Containers-for-dummies/README.md

 image _plus_ these small changes to certain files, we just put the difference between the layers into a new layer and distribute the changed files.

+---

-example:
+- example:
-if I wanted to add a `/nix` folder in the root directory and distribute that as an image, would I rather create a whole new tar archive that contains all of the base system files with my changes included, or would I just keep the base image as its own layer and create a new layer that contains the `/nix` directory?
+  if I wanted to add a `/nix` folder in the root directory and distribute that as an image, would I rather create a whole new tar archive that contains all of the base system files with my changes included...

+- or would I just keep the base image as its own layer and create a new layer that contains the `/nix` directory?

 Obviously its the latter.
-It would be very ineffecient on space to distribute every change as a full image file.
+It would be very ineffecient space-wise to distribute every change as a full image file.
+So instead we `layer` all changes.
+This provides a lot of layers of convenience.
+We can easily revert changes by removing a layer, or make new changes by adding a new layer.

-Instead we create a `layer.tar` that contains our `/nix` folder
+To finish the example, we could create a `layer.tar` that contains our `/nix` folder (You don't need to do this part, this is to better understand why layers are used)

 ```
   mkdir -p our_layer/nix
   tar -cf our_layer/layer.tar our_layer/nix
 ```

+and add our layer to the Json

 ```json
 [